timgit/pg-boss/docs/configuration.md

     How many hours a job may be in active state before it is failed because of expiration.
 Must be >=1

 Default: 15 minutes

+### Job retention

+* **retentionMinutes**, number

+    How many minutes a job may be in created state before it is considered abandoned and archived.
+Must be >=1

+* **retentionHours**, number

+    How many hours a job may be in created state before it is considered abandoned and archived.
+Must be >=1

+* **retentionDays**, number

+    How many days a job may be in created state before it is considered abandoned and archived.
+Must be >=1

+Default: 30 days

 ## Subscribe Options